microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/about/Overview.md

 A developer creates interactive content by creating a simple JSON object and sending it to the target application.
 The schema is made up of simple building blocks that can be combined in an endless number of combinations.

-An adaptive card aware application uses an open source library for their platform/ui framework to renders the card natively into their application.
+An adaptive card aware application uses an open source library for their platform/ui framework to render the card natively into their application.

+## Goals
+The goals for adaptive cards are:

+* **Portable** - to any device and ui framework
+* **Open** - Libraries and schema are open source and shared.
+* **Automatically Styled** to the Host application UX and brand guidelines
+* **Low cost** - Easy to define, easy to consume
+* **Expressive** - Targeted at the long tail of content that developers want to produce.
+* **Purely declarative** - no code is needed or allowed

 ## Content developers
 If you are a developer of content adaptive cards are great because: